Kevin-AC/FrontendMentorChallenges/README.md

 ## The challenge

-Your challenge is to build out this pricing component and get it looking as close to the design as possible.
+Your challenge is to build out this notifications page and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

 Your users should be able to:

+- Distinguish between "unread" and "read" notifications
+- Select "Mark all as read" to toggle the visual state of the unread notifications and set the number of unread messages to zero
-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size
-- Control the toggle with both their mouse/trackpad and their keyboard
-- **Bonus**: Complete the challenge with just HTML and CSS
+- See hover and focus states for all interactive elements on the page

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.